cardeol/devart-template/project_posts/2014-02-01-What-is-ASCII-Art.md

                   ``-------''
 ```

 <b>Alice in Wonderland</b> was published a few years before the typewriter was invented.
-Therefore it can be considered as one of the firest printed text art creations.
+Therefore it can be considered as one of the first printed text art creations.

 The following tail of a mouse is from Chapter III, "A Caucus Race and a Long Tale":
 ```